 Acetyl Tripeptide-30 Citrulline

-Acetyl Tripeptide-30 Citrulline is a synthetic peptide (known under the name Peptide AC29 with sequence Lys-α-Asp-Ile-Citrulline) that prevents the degradation of extracellular matrix components through the inhibition of MMP (metalloproteinase) enzymes.
+Acetyl Tripeptide-30 Citrulline is a synthetic peptide that prevents the degradation of extracellular matrix components through the inhibition of MMP (metalloproteinase) enzymes.
+It has the sequence Ac-Arg-His-His-Cit.

 An In Vitro study was conducted to evaluate the inhibition of metalloproteinases (MMPs) by Acetyl Tripeptide-30 Citrulline.
-It has been tested with several metalloproteinases to check the selectivity and effectiveness of Peptide AC29 against MMPs.
+It has been tested with several metalloproteinases to assess the peptide's selectivity and effectiveness against MMPs.
 An Inhibition of MMP activity was calculated using fluorescence released by gelatin (denatured collagen).

 Preserving skin's structural proteins and extracellular matrix (ECM) components, Acetyl Tripeptide-30 Citrulline leaves a significant firming, lifting, and anti-aging effect.
-Incorporated in high-end skincare products and peptide-based complexes like Vanistryl®, it enhances ECM component regeneration, exposing a supple, youthful, and smoother appearance of the skin.
+Incorporated into high-end skincare products and peptide-based complexes like Vanistryl®, it enhances ECM component regeneration, revealing a supple, youthful, and smoother skin appearance.

 See also